ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     gateway.disconnect();

-**5.** In order to upgrade our smart contract, we need to add a fabric gateway to our IBM Blockchain extension.
+**5.** In order to upgrade our smart contract, we need to add a fabric gateway using our IBM Blockchain extension.
 To do that, switch back to the IBM Blockchain extension within VSCode and click on the gear icon in the bottom left.
 Then, click on `Command Palette`